 After opening ChemDraw, go to File and then Apply Document Settings from and choose ACS Document 1996.
 Proceed to draw your structures and reaction schemes.
-(There are a lot of great tutorials here and here on the web for learning and mastering ChemDraw.
-There is also a comprehensive 300+ page user guide and list of shortcuts)
+(There are a lot of great tutorials here and <a hr

 Pay attention to the little details, like centering text over arrows, aligning and distributing the structures in a reaction, using the same sized arrows in a single scheme and paper.
 Use a circle as a scaffold to create a mechanistic cycle and guide arrow placement, etc. Color can be a really useful tool.
 Iron is a good color for the main structures, then use midnight and cayenne to highlight parts of structures.
 (Note: These colors refer to choices on Macs, which you should be using for all paper figures.)
 Avoid greens and yellows.
 Do not switch between CH3 and Me in a figure or set of figures.
 Make sure square planar complexes are actually square planar and that the substituents are aligned (vertically/horizontally) on any metal catalyst.